SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 #  Using Feature Collections
-We have found a feature collection for separating the Assam region and also filtered the Sentinel 1 collection using the properties we need, which include the following:
+We found a feature collection for separating the Assam region and also filtered the Sentinel 1 collection using the properties we need, which include the following:
 1. Instrument Mode: IW
 2. Transmitter Receiver Polarisation: VH